Janus Henderson: History

-Janus Henderson was formed from the all stock merger of Janus Capital Group and Henderson Group which completed in May 2017.
+Janus Henderson was then formed from the all stock merger of Janus Capital Group and Henderson Group which completed in May 2017.
 At the time of the merger, the combined group had assets under management of US$331 billion.
+The new holding company, Janus Henderson Group plc, was incorporated in Jersey and was listed on the New York Stock Exchange.